giorgiosld/krust-ebpf-hooks/docs/environment-setup.md

 # Troubleshooting Common Issues
 ## Issue: openssl-sys
-Due the fresh installation cargo is unable to find the OpenSSL package.
+After a fresh installation, cargo may be unable to find the OpenSSL package.
+To fix:
 ```bash
 sudo apt install -y libssl-dev
 ```